Call Mon-Sun:

 Medically Reviewed by Dr Samuel Lee MD

-Because benzodiazepines such as diazepam (Valium) can carry devastating consequences for some, we recommend diazepam alternatives.
+Benzodiazepines such as diazepam (Valium) can carry devastating consequences for some.
 Diazepam alternatives not only eliminate unwanted symptoms such as anxiety or insomnia, but they do so without laying in further injury to the person.

-The medical profession, particularly medical detox facilities, has tremendous difficulty getting a client through diazepam withdrawal without complication.4 We can help.
+Medical detox facilities can have tremendous difficulty getting a client through diazepam withdrawal without complication.4 This is our specialty.
+We can help.

 successful diazepam alternatives

-Alternative to Meds has been providing benzodiazepine withdrawal help to clients for well for over 15 years.
-Our clients’ success is shown in our published evidence that you can review.
-Benzos affect some people much worse than others.
+Alternative to Meds has been providing benzodiazepine withdrawal help to clients for well for over 18 years.
+Our clients’ success as shown in independently published evidence spans years of service.
+Benzos can affect some people in much worse ways than in others.
 We specialize in those who could not easily find help elsewhere.
 Most importantly, we appreciate that every person has a unique profile, history, and characteristics, and treatment programs need to accommodate these needs.

 15 Years Experience by Professionals Who Understand Your Journey.